rishi1999/random-projections/README.md

 # Random Projections
 This repository is a collection of our group's work during the Summer@ICERM 2020 REU program.

+A link to our GitHub Pages site can be found [here](https://rishi1999.github.io/random-projections/).

 A link to an Overleaf document with a thorough explanation of the mathematical background and results can be found [here](./docs/final_report.pdf).

 ## Experiments (non-exhaustive)